-A BIG warm Welcome to Freyr’s Bamboo Home located 15-20min from Seminyak – in Denpasar, Bali – to our helpers, local and international families and community partners, workshop participants, artesians craftspeople and travellers…..
-Aiming to nurture an inclusive family environment where people with disabilities and their family members can be involved in a collaborative manner, this project is a co-operatively managed local venture sustaining the needs of families and individuals through helping together, supporting local businesses and enriching each other so that we may have quality-of-life experiences enabling a sense of productiveness and fulfillment; where everyone’s contribution is valued whether physical, financial or through less tangible means…
+A BIG warm Welcome to Freyr’s Bamboo Home/Sky-Kubu located 15-20min from Seminyak/ Double Six Beach – in Denpasar, Bali: – to our helpers, local and international families and community partners, workshop participants, artisans, craftspeople and travellers…..
+Aiming to nurture an inclusive family environment where people with disabilities and their family members can be involved in a collaborative manner, this project is the beginning of my Vision to enable a co-operatively managed inclusion model, which sustains the needs of families and individuals with special needs through helping together, supporting local business enterprises and enriching each other through spending time IN-COMMUNITY – so that we may nurture quality-of-life experiences (see Friends of Freyr Inclusive Activities) enabling a sense of productiveness and fulfilment; where everyone’s contribution is valued whether physical, financial or through less tangible means…

-Together we are designing and building a maximally sustainable tropical urban bamboo house design that is accessible and affordable for local populations in developing countries in tropical/semi-tropical regions combining traditional and modern BAMBOO design with EARTHSHIP principles also utilising waste and recycled materials.
-The method aims to be: Non-toxic, minimise waste and maximise self-sufficiency; demonstrate village-scale preservation and production techniques with bamboo and affordable low-cost technology that ensures sustainable local resource use and encourages local awareness and education on zero-waste principles.
+Together with helpers and local friends, we have designed and built a tropical urban bamboo house design – inspired during our stays with local families in the Philippines – to be accessible and (more) affordable for local populations in developing countries (tropical/semi-tropical regions) combining traditional and modern BAMBOO design with EARTHSHIP principles (utilising waste and recycled materials and living food systems); The method aims to be: Non-toxic, minimise waste and maximise self-sufficiency; demonstrate village-scale preservation and production techniques with bamboo and affordable low-cost technology that ensures sustainable local resource use and encourages local awareness and education on zero-waste principles.

 Community is what is NEEDED on this planet right now… and I believe Special Kids have a purpose to help us to step out of the ISOLATION we have been conditioned into – and that they are the perfect medicine for our planet right now; here to help us exit our “greed mentality” and become a compassionate sustainable global nation.